 Recently, but really throughout my life, I’ve encountered a type of complaint that seems especially useless: people upset at others for not using real words.
 What are real words?
 Some would say a real word is one that exists in a dictionary; I’m not one of them.

 A sound becomes a word the instant it communicates a message.
-If you’re in the middle of the street and someone shrieks, just a scream nothing else, you move your ass; in that instant that sound told you “get out of the way,” and you listened.
+If you’re in the middle of the street and someone shrieks, just a scream nothing else, you move your ass; in that instant, that sound told you “get out of the way” and you listened.
 Recording the instance, or the particular sound, for future generations makes no difference.
-If the problem presented is communication then whatever works, works.
+If the problem presented is communication, then whatever works, works.
 Look outside, find a trunk with branches, leaves and such- that’s a tree, right?
 That makes sense, that’s fine, but who the fuck made that call?
 You don’t know because it doesn’t matter; what does is the message.

 One of the best books I ever found by accident (on a bookshelf in my middle-school), Frindle by Andrew Clements, is a children’s novel that realistically portrays the malleable nature of language.
-Basically, a bunch of kids mess around and end up changing the word for pen (I bet you can guess what to); it’s a genuine feel-good story, but a change in the protagonists suddenly make the concept not okay.
+Basically, a bunch of kids mess around and end up changing the word for pen (I bet you can guess what to); it’s a genuine feel-good story, but a change in the protagonists suddenly makes the concept not okay.

 Snoop Dogg adding ‘izzle’ onto the end of words was mentioned in one of my COLLEGE textbooks as -I’m paraphrasing here, but only a bit- ‘an attempt to make his music indecipherable to anyone who isn’t a black urban rapper.’ –The Practice of Public Relations.
 The author, while old, is being dramatic and unnecessarily rigid in his interpretation of language; if you don’t get it instantly, it should only take a second to realize ‘fo shizzle’ can’t mean anything other than ‘for sure’.
 Thinking is always the best response to unfamiliar words.